Gochang County: Festival

-Gochang hosts mountain berry and watermelon festival in mid June every year so that visitors can buy quality products at an inexpensive prices and enjoy various things to eat and see.
+Gochang hosts mountain berry and watermelon festival in mid June every year.
 During the festival period, visitors can get a special discount for mountain berry and watermelon.
 Visitors can taste various products such as mountain berry beverage and liquor, processed mountain berry foods such as traditional snack and jelly and watermelon salads.
 And they can enjoy various experience programs such as Korean chamber pot curling, mountain berry archery and watermelon shooting.

-Also, the festival also includes Pungcheon Eel tasting which has a great match with mountain berry liquor and Pungcheon Eel catching, making the festival more fun and exciting.
+Also, the festival also includes Pungcheon Eel tasting which has a great match with mountain berry liquor and Pungcheon Eel catching.